May 27, 2022

 “The regular classes during the pandemic were a lifeline for children.
 Students continued their studies and made significant progress in reading.”
 She said.
 “The program saw significant progress with 20% progress in composite letter reading and 28% of children progressed to further levels.”

-Whilst Balmitra’s have been able to make a dent in literacy levels across ACF locations, there are many other changes they are bringing about in children, inculcating good habits along the way.
+Whilst Balmitra’s have been able to make a dent in literacy levels across Ambuja Foundation locations, there are many other changes they are bringing about in children, inculcating good habits along the way.
 “Today, these children do not hesitate, are more engaged, expressive, confident, and have a more positive behaviour.”
 Arti said.
 “We engage parents also, and they see big changes in their children too.”

 “In particular, special treatment is provided to slow learners to help them cope and keep up in the classroom.
 Balmitra’s also liaise with busy teachers and provide support – highlighting learning issues, and providing that extra hands on deck in packed classrooms.”